 As can be seen from the above, which is only a fairly simple summary, probate is a complex and technical process.
 Whether you wish to place it completely in the hands of professionals, or simply employ probate solicitors to look over the relevant material before it is submitted, professional advice is absolutely vital if the probate process is to run smoothly and produce the correct results.

-If you’ve got any questions about the probate process, or indeed any other legal issue arising from the death of a loved one, then email us at [email protected] or call us on 0161 429 7251.
+If you’ve got any questions about the probate process, or indeed any other legal issue arising from the death of a loved one, then call us on 0161 429 7251 or email us at [email protected].
 An initial appraisal, lasting 20 minutes, will be provided free of charge, and a fixed fee first appointment is just £50 (plus VAT).
 For more information on the range of funding options which we offer, please see here.